netsec/phoenix/README.md

 * Put the Yara rules you'd like tagged into MISP in /opt/phoenix/data/external
 * When using the auto-tagging feature (conf/misp.json) make sure to setup your tags within MISP first, and use the ID which MISP generates there for your auto-tagging
 * Cuckoo has bugs.
 We did everything we could to package up great logging with this appliance.
 If things crash, please take a look in kibana and the logs there.
+* If you're planning to use a script to send lots of submissions to the API, make sure you crank up your Usage Limits in the Admin section (https://<cuckoo_home_url>/admin) under the user (it's at the bottom)
 * We've seen sometimes where cuckoo.py crashes, so often we'll run it in a screen like so:

 ```